Blinatumomab: Medical use

 In the US, blinatumomab is indicated for the treatment of people one month and older with CD19-positive B-cell precursor acute lymphoblastic leukemia in first or second complete remission with minimal residual disease greater than or equal to 0.1%; relapsed or refractory CD19-positive B-cell precursor acute lymphoblastic leukemia; and CD19-positive Philadelphia chromosome-negative B-cell precursor acute lymphoblastic leukemia in the consolidation phase of multiphase chemotherapy.

 In the EU, blinatumomab is indicated for the treatment of adults with CD19 positive relapsed or refractory B‑cell precursor acute lymphoblastic leukemia; for the treatment of adults with Philadelphia chromosome-negative CD19 positive B-cell precursor acute lymphoblastic leukemia in first or second complete remission with minimal residual disease greater than or equal to 0.1%; for the treatment of children aged one month or older with Philadelphia chromosome-negative CD19 positive B‑cell precursor acute lymphoblastic leukemia which is refractory or in relapse after receiving at least two prior therapies or in relapse after receiving prior allogeneic hematopoietic stem cell transplantation; for the treatment of children aged one month or older with high-risk first relapsed Philadelphia chromosome-negative CD19 positive B-cell precursor acute lymphoblastic leukemia as part of the consolidation therapy; as part of consolidation therapy for the treatment of adults with newly diagnosed Philadelphia chromosome negative CD19 positive B-cell precursor acute lymphoblastic leukemia.

+Although hypogammaglobulinemia (HGG) rates are relatively high with blinatumomab, the incidence of grade ≥3 infections remained low, particularly after reinduction therapy for relapsed B-ALL.